Kirm Perpar Gorjup: Law firm in Slovenia

 News

-We are delighted to announce that Kirm Perpar has been recognised in Band 3 by The Legal 500, one of the world’s leading independent guides to law firms and lawyers.
+We are delighted to announce that Kirm Perpar Gorjup has been recognised in Band 3 by The Legal 500, one of the world’s leading independent guides to law firms and lawyers.

 This ranking follows rigorous independent research, including direct feedback from our clients and peers.
 It reflects the expertise and dedication of our entire team — and our belief that exceptional legal advice means not only deep technical knowledge, but a genuine understanding of our clients’ needs.